nemozny/ibgateway-raspberry-64/README.md

 I have downloaded JDK 11 LTS / 64-bit / Linux / ARM / Package: Full JDK.
 For me it was https://download.bell-sw.com/java/11.0.20+8/bellsoft-jdk11.0.20+8-linux-aarch64-full.deb.

-Note: I have used JDK 17 LTS for RPI 5.
+Note: I have used JDK 17 LTS for RPI 5 and it did NOT work.
+TWS froze after authentication while "loading window managers", or something like that.

 Install it:
 ```